axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 The specification structure comes from behaviour driven development (BDD).
 I'm not interested in the whole BDD approach, including stories and "should behave like" style assertions as free-form unit test frameworks such as [xunit][xunit] do not support it.
 There are some .NET unit test frameworks that can be used to go full blown BDD such as [NSpec][NSpec] and [machine.specifications][machine.specifications] but these come at the cost of poor tooling including no dotnet CLI support and deep vendor lock in.
 One step further would be fully featured BDD frameworks like [SpecFlow][SpecFlow], which are written in cross business legible syntax.
 The problem with these is that the tests are written in an entirely different language from the application code, are not run from the IDE and are not part of the same solution so things like refactorings will not work.

-The whole idea behind specification based testing is to define your tests in terms of the behaviours of a single subject.
+The whole idea behind specification structured testing is to define your tests in terms of the behaviours of a single subject.
 In a microservice architecture, a subject is most likely to be a service, repository or controller but could also be an automapper profile or the DI container.
 Behaviours are most likely to be defined by the result of calling a method on the subject.
 We can best think of these behaviours in a hierarchical flow:

 * **When** we use a service to do an action
   * **And** the data has feature A